Skip to main content

 Learn how to automate the process of publishing individual puzzles, using parameters that can predictably identify a puzzle.

 When you are managing a lot of puzzles, you will need ways to address and load your puzzles in predictable ways.
-You can set up embed codes for a specific puzzle using one of three ways: (a) by its slug, which can be assigned at the time of puzzle creation or import (b) by publication date, or (c) by position in the series (i.e., the most recent puzzle, etc.) You should use exactly one of those methods, so do not specify more than one of these parameters.
-Read on to find out more about each option.
+You can set up embed codes for a specific puzzle using predictable slugs, which can be assigned at the time of puzzle creation or import.
+Read on to find out more about this approach.

 Predictable slugs for date based puzzles